THE AGE OF RECONCILIATION

 When we first come to the Lord Jesus Christ, we are raised to the right hand of God — far above all of the nobility of the spirit realm.
 Our struggle against the rulers and authorities of the heavens is not so we may attain the throne, but so we may maintain what was given to us at the beginning.

 The world, Satan, the lusts of our flesh, our self-will, and sometimes other believers, seek to bring us down from our high position in Christ.
 “Come down off the wall” they cry to us as they did to Nehemiah.
 “Come down off the cross.”
 Will we listen to the clamor or will we stay in the place where God called us?
 We are in the process of receiving a kingdom that cannot be moved.

-Wherefore we receiving a kingdom which cannot be moved, let us have grace, whereby we may serve God acceptably with reverence and godly fear: (Hebrews 12:28)
+Therefore, since we are receiving a kingdom which cannot be shaken, let us have grace, by which we may serve God acceptably with reverence and godly fear.
+(Hebrews 12:28)

 It is absolutely necessary that we center our hopes and affections, our interests and treasures, in the heavens where Christ sits at the right hand of God.
 If we will do this, we cannot be harmed during the coming ages of turmoil and horrors.
 But if we “live on the earth,” so to speak, we will not be able to survive spiritually in the days to come.